 Alcoa is a somewhat small city located in the state of Tennessee.
 With a population of 9,316 people and three constituent neighborhoods, Alcoa is the 69th largest community in Tennessee.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alcoa is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alcoa is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Alcoa who work in office and administrative support (16.93%), sales jobs (8.42%), and food service (7.41%).
+There are especially a lot of people living in Alcoa who work in office and administrative support (17.05%), sales jobs (11.75%), and healthcare (7.86%).

-The per capita income in Alcoa in 2010 was $20,632, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,528 for a family of four.
+The per capita income in Alcoa in 2010 was $21,216, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,864 for a family of four.
+However, Alcoa contains both very wealthy and poor people as well.

-Alcoa is a somewhat ethnically-diverse city.
+Alcoa is a very ethnically-diverse city.
 The people who call Alcoa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alcoa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Alcoa include English, German, Scots-Irish, and Scottish.
+Important ancestries of people in Alcoa include German, English, Scottish, and Scots-Irish.

 The most common language spoken in Alcoa is English.
 Other important languages spoken here include Spanish and Gujarathi.